Breville Barista Touch Review: Can’t Touch This!

 Warranty

 Like many of its high end espresso machines, Breville has slapped a two year limited product warranty on the Barista Touch.
-I suspect this machine will last you much longer than that, but a safety net never hurts.
+I suspect this coffee machine will last you much longer than that, but a safety net never hurts.

 Of course, I don’t want to skip over the most important word in that sentence – limited.
 Most limited product warranties live up to their name.
 By that, I mean that you can expect Breville to replace parts of the machine if they go bad within two years.
 However, your safety net probably won’t cover labor costs.